londelec/leandcxmlman/source/sections/LogfileConfiguration.rst

    </SystemConfig>

 .. tip::
-   | **lelogger.xml** configuration file is optional and system is able to run normally without it.
+   | **lelogger.xml** configuration file is optional and leandc is able to run normally without it.
    | Node names are not case sensitive.

 .. _ref-CommsCfg: